 - During brain injury or spinal cord injury, where neurons are broken, mTOR uses processes that were originally utilized in the developing fetal brain.
 These processes are reintroduced to stimulate axon growth and local production of proteins.

 - Ketamine triggers glutamate NMDA receptors stimulating mTOR, which increases critical proteins at the synapse and dendrite spines.
+As such, ketamine infusion therapy has been rolled out with people suffering from depression thanks to the drug stimulating glutamate NMDA receptors.

 - mTOR regulates the potassium channels in the dendrites, critical to the neurons electrical signal.